NotNazuh/bedrock-dedicated-addon-manager-cli/README.md

 ##### HOW TO USE:
 ** _Assuming that you've already cloned the repo_ **
-For this example we will be using a behavior pack called FamousMonuments.mcpack.
-(This addon doesn't actually exist, its just an example)

 **PREREQUISITES:**
 A working Bedrock dedicated server (Before doing anything, make sure to run your server first so everything gets initalized and ready) <br/>